process-engine/bpmn-io_custom-bundle/README.md

 ```

 This will install the project in `node_modules`, we need to tell aurelia
-how to load this bundle into your application:
+how to load this bundle into the application:

 ```javascript
 {